Twitter

 Key Times

-For Year 6, the school day will begin at 8.45, and end at 3.30.
-Pupils can arrive at school from 8:30 to come in for a soft start activity.
+For Year 6, the school day will now begin at 8:00, and end at 3.30.
+Pupils can arrive at school from 8:00 to come in for a soft start activity.
+We will then be doing some maths revision from 8:15-8:45.
 If a child arrives after 8:45, they must be taken round to the school office.

 What are we learning?